 Warfarin and Your Healthcare Team

-You are likely on Warfarin because it is the medication your healthcare team has determined is best for you.
-You can always ask your healthcare team about other blood thinner options if needed.
+You are likely on Warfarin because it’s the medication your healthcare team has determined is best for you.
+If needed, you can always ask your healthcare team about other blood thinner options.
 They will help you make choices based on your individual situation.